 Students must complete all of the required courses below, totaling 12 credit hours.
 All course descriptions can be found in the Undergraduate Academic Catalog.

-Students must complete one course (3 credits) from the list below.
+Topic Area: students must complete one course (3 credits) from the list below.

-Students must also complete one course (3 credits) from the list below.
+Professional Skills: students must also complete one course (3 credits) from the list below.

 Other electives not already listed may be considered but the student must receive approval from the academic advisor prior to enrollment.